salido/rails-challenge/README.md

 ### To Do

-1. Create the appropriate data models to store wine products based the wine.com API Object Dictionary (https://api.wine.com/wiki/api-object-dictionary).
+1. Create the appropriate data models to store wine products based the [wine.com API Object Dictionary](https://api.wine.com/wiki/api-object-dictionary).
+  * Your models should include appropriate validations to prevent incomplete or inconsistent data.
-  * NOTE: Your models need *not* be comprehensive.
-Just the basic product data will do.
+  * Your models need *not* be totally comprehensive.
+Just the main product data will do.
-2. Create a very basic web UI that does the following:
+2. Create a website that conforms to the following points:
+  * Implement a front-end framework of your choice to provide a clean and usable UI.
+    * The UI should look polished and be easy to use and navigate.
+It should handle user errors gracefully and provide informative messages when necessary.
+    * BONUS POINTS: Make it [responsive](https://en.wikipedia.org/wiki/Responsive_web_design).
-  * CRUD a wine product.
+  * Implement appropriate views to enable the user to CRUD wine products.
-  * Present a view showing a paginated, searchable list of wine products.
+  * Implement a view showing a paginated, searchable list that includes all wine products in the database.
-    * This view should have a search box at the top that will filter the list as the user types.
-  * Present a view that allows the user to load data from the wine.com API.
 This view should:
+    * Load one page at a time into the DOM.
+When navigating between pages, it should use AJAX to load the next page.
+    * Display the current page number and total number of pages (e.g. "Page 2 of 7").
+    * Present a search box at the top that will filter the list as the user types to include products in the database that match the search term.
+It should display no results until the user has entered at least 2 characters.
+    * BONUS POINTS: Allow the user to also filter the product list by Varietal or Vineyard.
+    * BONUS POINTS: Implement the product search using [Amazon CloudSearch](https://aws.amazon.com/cloudsearch).
+  * Implement a view that allows the user to load data from the wine.com API.
+This view should:
+    * Allow the user to specify how many products to load from the wine.com API (default should be 500).
+    * Present a button that pulls in fresh data from the wine.com API.
+This should overwrite any existing wine.com data in our database.
     * Present a button that clears out the existing wine.com data (but leaves the user-submitted data intact).
-    * Present a button that loads fresh data from the wine.com API.
-This should overwrite any existing wine.com data in our database.
-    * When a button is pressed, use AJAX and present the user with some sort of modal "loading" indicator until the operation is complete.
+    * When either button is pressed, present the user with a loading indicator until the operation is complete.
+    * BONUS POINTS: Display a progress bar that reflects actual progress when loading data from the wine.com API.
 3. Write some basic Rspec tests for your code.